simplyKit/simplyKit/README.md

 - 🔫 [`Project Vexel`] - A currently delayed Roblox FPS game with PvP and PvE aspects developed by Nirmini Development.
 - 🔧 [`Bot Maker's Toolkit`] - A Windows App built on GameMaker & Node.js that allows users to create and manage Discord bots via Discord.js.

+## 🖋 Pentests
+### This is a list of various things that I've done security work with, when I remember to update it.
+- [Securly](https://www.securly.com/), Initial report March 23rd, 2026.

 #####
-> *Please note that I tend to get in and out of projects frequently, so this may not be entirely accurate.*
+> *Please note that I tend to get in and out of projects and such pretty frequently, so this may not be entirely accurate.*

 ## 📊 Github Stats